Football Strength Training The Maximal Strength Phase

 6. DO NOT allow knees to go past the big toe or deviate medially or laterally throughout movement.
 Keep abdominals tight throughout exercise by drawing stomach in toward spine.

-Hang clean for football strength training Hang cleans (or clean shrugs)
+Hang cleans (or clean shrugs)

 1. Keep torso straight but bent forward at the hips slightly.

-2. Explosively raise the bar by extending the hips, knee and ankle in a “jumping action”.
+2. Explosively raise the bar by extending the hips, knee and ankle in a jumping action.

 3. Keep your elbows out and shoulders directly above bar as long as possible.
 Keep the bar close to the body.